j0hnVu/linoffice/README.md

 The **Microsoft Activation Scripts (MAS)** will also work if you have, let's say, trouble with activation - just run `./linoffice.sh manual powershell.exe` from the script's directory to open a Powershell window where you can then paste the command to run MAS.

+### Printing

+The Office application are running in a virtual machine with Windows, meaning that the printers you have set up in Linux are not available.
+There are two options if you need to print from Office:

+1. Print to PDF / export to PDF and then print the PDF from Linux
+2. If you have a network printer you can easily install it in Windows.
+Find out its local IP address (e.g. with `lpstat -v`), then open the Windows VM (e.g. via the Tools menu in LinOffice), then Settings -> Printers and Scanners -> Add Device -> Add a new device manually -> Add printer using IP Address

 # Troubleshooting